cri-o/cri-o/docs/crio.conf.5.md

   The path to a file like /var/lib/kubelet/config.json holding credentials necessary for pulling images from secure registries.

 **pause_image**="registry.k8s.io/pause:3.9"
-  The image used to instantiate infra containers.
+  The on-registry image used to instantiate infra containers.
+  The value should start with a registry host name.
   This option supports live configuration reload.

 **pause_image_auth_file**=""
  The path to a file like /var/lib/kubelet/config.json holding credentials specific to pulling the pause_image from above.
 This option supports live configuration reload.